FREQUENTLY ASKED QUESTIONS

 2) How many people have they SUCCESSFULLY treated for OCD?
 By "successfully" I mean by the end of therapy, the person is not on any medication, and is almost if not completely free of obsessions, compulsions, and excessive anxiety.

 They shouldn't just "give you tools" to help you "deal with OCD better" or "manage symptoms."
-They should get rid of OCD!
-They should have accomplished this with at least 50 people if they're in a major metropolitan area (New York, Chicago, Philadelphia, Houston, Seattle, Atlanta, Phoenix, Dallas, Minneapolis, San Antonio, etc.) or at least a dozen people in other areas or countries.
+They should have gotten rid of OCD for at least 50 people in a major metropolitan area (New York, Chicago, Philadelphia, Houston, Seattle, Atlanta, Phoenix, Dallas, Minneapolis, San Antonio, etc.) or at least a dozen people in other areas or countries.
 And with the advent of teletherapy for OCD you shouldn't settle for second best.

 CAN I FIND AN OCD THERAPIST IN MY INSURANCE NETWORK?